openziti/ziti-doc/docusaurus/docs/manage/01-controller.md

 ---
-id: controller
+id: controller-deployment
-title: Controller
+title: Controller Deployment
+sidebar_label: Controller
 ---

-# Ziti Controller

 The Ziti Controller is the process that coordinates a [Ziti Networks](../introduction/intro#overview-of-a-ziti-network).
 It is responsible for authenticating incoming connections from identities.
 It also authorizes access to services for any